sepretf/dry-simple-api/README.md

 This is a authentification REST API.

+Using: PostgreSQL, Dry-RB, JSonapi-serializer

-Thought and designed to be tested with rspec in ./spec/
+Thought and designed to be tested with RSPEC in ./spec/

 Code architecture rules for this project were:
-  - No logic in controller
+  - Limit logic in controller
-  - Data serializer
   - Forms to create object
+  - Validators to check data received
   - Queries to fetch data
+  - Data serializer
   - Use services for logic
-  - Easy to test / stub
+  - Easy to test and to stub data

 ## Install

     bundle install